-Authentication of a cell line is the sum of the process by which a line’s identity is verified and shown to be free of contamination from other cell lines and microbes.
+Authentication of a cell line is the sum of the processes by which a line’s identity is verified and shown to be free of contamination from other cell lines and microbes.
 Using standardized techniques, authentication enables communication among all users about the resource and ensures valid, reproducible experimental results.
-Without periodic testing, over-subcultured, misidentified or cross-contaminated cell lines are released into the research arena resulting in spurious data.1 Clearly, the research community is better served by the use of tested material.
-However, guidelines for general testing of cell lines currently do not exist—especially for lines not obtained from a cell bank or are derived locally.
-In this article, ATCC seeks to recommend basic benchmark verification tests that can be employed by any lab and included in publication.
-ATCC seeks to engage the research community in an ongoing dialogue about this topic, including suggestions and ideas about the tests set forth herein.
+Without periodic testing, over-subcultured, misidentified, or cross-contaminated cell lines are released into the research arena resulting in spurious data.1 Clearly, the research community is better served by the use of tested material.
+However, guidelines for general testing of cell lines currently do not exist—especially for lines that are not obtained from a cell bank or are derived locally.
+In this technical document, ATCC recommends basic benchmark verification tests that can be employed by any lab and included in publication.
+We seek to engage the research community in an ongoing dialogue about this topic, including suggestions and ideas about the tests described in the technical document.

-Growth curve analysis —Evaluation of cell proliferation can yield valuable information about a culture’s response to a stimulus.
-Variable growth or sudden decreases or increases are a sign that something may be amiss with your cell lines.
-Establishing baselines and quantifying cell culture growth is a crucial element for monitoring the consistency of the culture and determining a number of other factors, such as the best time to subculture, the optimum dilution, and the estimated plating efficiency at various cell densities.
+Evaluation of cell proliferation can yield valuable information about a culture’s response to a stimulus.
+Variable growth or sudden decreases or increases are signs that something may be amiss with your cell lines.
+Establishing baselines and quantifying cell culture growth are crucial elements for monitoring the consistency of the culture and determining a number of other factors, such as the best time to subculture, optimum dilution, and estimated plating efficiency at various cell densities.
 Growth curve analysis can also help determine population doubling times and should be performed routinely when enzymatic or functional analysis is imminent.
-Using cell lines with consistent growth properties should be pursued as a rule.
+As a rule, use cell lines with consistent growth properties.

-Mycoplasma detection — A major problem in cell culture, mycoplasma infection can have adverse effects on cell lines; altering cell behavior and metabolism in many ways.2-7 Periodic assays to detect mycoplasma are critical for all continuous cell lines.
+Mycoplasma contamination, a major problem in cell culture, can have adverse effects on cell lines, altering cell behavior and metabolism in many ways.2-7 Periodic assays to detect mycoplasma are critical for all continuous cell lines.
 A relatively easy and reliable biochemical method for detecting mycoplasma in a cell culture is to use Hoechst 33258, a fluorescent dye that binds specifically to DNA.
-Fluorescent Hoechst staining reveals mycoplasma infections through their characteristic patterns of extracellular particulate or filamentous fluorescence at 500X magnification.
+Fluorescent Hoechst staining reveals mycoplasma contamination through their characteristic patterns of extracellular particulate or filamentous fluorescence at 500X magnification.

 While tests are always a good idea, your intuitions should not be ignored.
 When in doubt about the state of your cell lines, start with a new vial from your cell bank.
 By treating your cell lines as standard research components and providing verification benchmarks in publication, the research community is better served and information exchange between colleagues is enhanced.
 The result will be more reliable and reproducible experimental data.

-NOTE: When publishing with ATCC acquired cell lines, always reference the line with the common name followed by the ATCC catalog number; e.g., NIH/3T3, ATCC® No. CRL-1658™.
+When publishing with a cell line from ATCC, always reference the line with the common name followed by the ATCC catalog number.
+For example, cite as "NIH/3T3 (ATCC CRL-1658)" in your publications.

-- Esquenet M et al. LNCaP prostatic adenocarcinoma cells derived from low and high passage numbers display divergent responses not only to androgens but also to retinoids.
-J. Steroid Biochem.
-Mol.
-Biol.
-62(5-6): 391-399, 1997.
-PMID: 9449242
+- Esquenet M, et al. LNCaP prostatic adenocarcinoma cells derived from low and high passage numbers display divergent responses not only to androgens but also to retinoids.
+J Steroid Biochem Mol.
+Biol 62(5-6): 391-399, 1997.